CPT Incoterms: Carriage Paid To Explained

 Cost or Responsibility Seller Buyer

-Export packaging
+Export packaging Yes

-Export clearance
+Export clearance Yes

-Loading at origin
+Loading at origin Yes

-Carriage to named destination
+Carriage to named destination Yes

-Insurance ✓ (buyer's choice)
+Insurance Yes (buyer's choice)

-Import clearance and duties
+Import clearance and duties Yes

-Delivery from destination to final location
+Delivery from destination to final location Yes

 CPT Risk Transfer Point

-Under CPT, risk transfers from seller to buyer at the moment the goods are handed over to the first carrier at origin.
-This is different from the cost transfer point (named destination) and creates the key characteristic of CPT: the seller pays freight beyond the point where risk has already moved to the buyer.
+Under CPT, risk transfers from seller to buyer the moment the goods are handed over to the first carrier at origin.
+This is different from the cost transfer point (named destination) and creates the defining characteristic of CPT: the seller pays freight beyond the point where risk has already moved to the buyer.

 Practical implication: if cargo is lost or damaged during main transit, the buyer bears the loss even though the seller paid the freight.
 The buyer should arrange insurance from the first carrier handover point onward if they want coverage during transit.